-The state solicited input from stakeholders& providers during this new waiver development process.
-There were several meetings held to discuss the need for the waiver&the services provided in the waiver
+The state solicited input from stakeholders and providers during this new waiver development process.
+There were several meetings held to discuss the need for the waiver and the services provided in the waiver.

-MHD publishes notice of new waiver or waiver amendment applications on the MHD website with a link to review the entire waiver application MHD also publishes notice of waiver application in the 5 newspapers in MO with the greatest population.
-The notices published on the website&in the newspapers notify public of upcoming public forums.
-Public forums take place in a public place.
-Public may attend the forums in person or via conference call/telephone.
+MHD publishes notice of new waiver or waiver amendment applications on the MHD website with a link to review the entire waiver application.
+MHD also publishes notice of waiver application in the five newspapers in Missouri with the greatest population.
+The notices published on the website and in the newspapers notify the public of upcoming public forums.
+The public forums take place in a public place.
+Public may attend the forums in person or via conference call/telephone line.
 Copies of the waiver application are available during the public forums or they may be accessed online.
-Once the notice is published in the newspapers&on the MHD website, the public has 30 days to either mail or email comments to MHD.
-MHD&DHSS considers all comments&makes a determination as to whether or not changes are required in the waiver application.
+Once the notice is published in the newspapers and on the MHD website, the public has 30 days to either mail or email comments to MHD.
+MHD and DHSS considers all comments and makes a determination as to whether or not changes are required in the waiver application.
 If changes are required, they will be made to the waiver application.
-MHD will summarize the comments&report them to CMS.
+MHD will summarize the comments and report them to CMS.